Singapore Personalised Employment Pass

 Procedure and Timeline for PEP Application

 We can help you submit your PEP application to the Ministry of Manpower.
-The approval process for first time applicants takes approximately 3 to 4 weeks.
+The approval process for first time applicants takes approximately 8 weeks.

 Documents Required to Apply for a PEP